aspynect/aspynect.github.io/analyzer/README.md

 - Simple splits formula was inspired by [Source28's](https://twitter.com/Source28_) splits generator

 ## I have an idea/question!
 How can I contact you?
-- Message me on Discord at aspyn#0719
+- Message me on Discord at aspynect
 - Message me on Twitter [here](https://twitter.com/aspynect)

 ## Special thanks: